Introduction to Hakarl

-Yet there is one food that regularly tops any “most rancid food,” or Most digesting food in the world” blogs, and that is hakarl.
+Yet there is one food that regularly tops any “most rancid food,” or Most disgusting food in the world” blogs, and that is hakarl.

-In 2019 YPT ran our first tour to Greenland and decided that we should probably try hakarl for ourselves as we were in Reykjavik.
+In 2019 YPT ran our first tour to Greenland and decided that we should probably try it for ourselves as we were in Reykjavik.

-Here’s our ultimate to one of the worst foods in the world Harkarl – the piss smelling fermented shark.
+Here’s our ultimate to what is considered one of the worst foods in the world Harkarl – the piss smelling fermented shark.

 What is Hakarl?

-long story short, food that stinks of piss!
+Long story short, food that stinks of piss!
 But I feel we deserve a bit of a better explanation than that.
-Simply put, Hakarl is the fermented meat of the Greenlandic shark or the hakarl shark.
-In case you’re not entirely sold on it yet I’ll carry on.
+Simply put, it is the fermented meat of the Greenlandic shark.
+In case you’re not entirely sold on it yet I’ll carry on about this delicacy.

 Greenlandic stark has been tormented for centuries in Iceland and mentioned in the country’s sagas.
-In can your geography is not all that good Iceland gets rather cold and thus they need to preserve meats for the winter.
-Iceland has a lack of salt, the primary vehicle for preserving foods, thus the hakarl technique was started.
+In case your geography is not all that good Iceland gets rather cold and thus they need to preserve meats for the winter.

-Greenland Shark meat is poisonous when fresh, so rather than just not eat it like a sensible person, in Iceland they behead the shark and then bury it in a sandpit covered by rocks to get rid of the poison.
+Greenland Shark meat is poisonous when fresh, so rather than just not eat it like a sensible person, in Iceland they behead the shark and then bury it in a sandpit covered by rocks.
+This gets rid of the poison.
 Quite how someone discovered this is weird enough in itself.
 How many people died before they made it not poisonous?
 Make people hungry enough and they will surely innovate.
 Hakarl is evidence of this.

-OK, I’m sold, how do I eat hakarl?
+OK, I’m sold, how do I eat the rancid fishy?

-The pieces are tiny, you grab a piece on a toothpick, chew it for 30 seconds and then chase it with a shot of Brennivin, for people not used to the unique flavour and smell newcomers are told to hold their noses when consuming hakarl.
+The pieces are tiny, you grab a piece on a toothpick, chew it for 30 seconds and then chase it with a shot of Brennevin.
+For people not used to the unique flavour and smell newcomers are told to hold their noses when consuming hakarl.
 You then do a shot of the local moonshine.

 How does hakarl taste?